1. Objective

 - Any assistance that is available to customers, including contact information for Energy and Water Ombudsman Victoria (EWOV).

-- A revised due date for payment providing an additional five business days
+- A revised due date for payment providing an additional six business days

-- Notification of our intention to suspend supply of water or physically restrict supply
+- Notification of GMW’s intention to suspend supply of water

-- Information on programs that are available to help with payment difficulties
+- Information on programs available to help with payment difficulties

 - Any assistance that is available to customers, including contact information for Energy and Water Ombudsman Victoria (EWOV).